Linkage Projects

 ELIGIBILITY

-To be eligible to be a Chief Investigator on a Linkage Project applied for in 2023 you must at the grant commencement date, and if successful, for the project activity period:
+To be eligible to be a Chief Investigator on a Linkage Project applied for in 2024, you must at the grant commencement date (and if successful for the whole project activity period):

 a. be an employee for at least 0.2 FTE at an Eligible Organisation; or